extide/Install-OpenSSH/README.md

   * Change any options as you see fit
 * Execute the script by typing `.\Install-OpenSSH.ps1`
 * You may need to reboot if the original Windows OpenSSH stuff was installed

+#### 1/13/21 Update

+* Added option to use a locally downloaded zip file to isntall from.
+This is handy if you are installing to a bunch of machines at a single location and the download links tend to throttle you.